reillytilbury/coppafish/docs/glossary.md

 [^1]:
-    There are some cases of a notebook being "rewritten", but these are done only by the developers.
-This includes the combining of single tile notebooks into a multi-tile notebook.
+    There are some minor cases of a notebook being "rewritten", see [advanced usage](advanced_usage.md).